 Film & History: An Interdisciplinary Journal 51.1 (2022): 18-31.

 Only one Joan of Arc film—Cecil B. DeMille’s silent film Joan the Woman (1916)— depicts Joan providing any sort of direction to gunners.
-Given this anomaly in the cinematic tradition of Joan of Arc, this paper focuses on what influenced DeMille to depict gunpowder artillery as he did in the film.
+Given this anomaly in the cinematic tradition of Joan of Arc, this essay focuses on what influenced DeMille to depict gunpowder artillery as he did in the film.
 The inclusion of gunpowder artillery was a mid-production decision, and DeMille’s aesthetic mimicked what was readily available to him through Joan of Arc exhibitions and ephemera from the Ringling Bros.
 Circus, both of which distributed and even copied the works of Louis-Maurice Boutet de Monvel.

 “Wonder Woman Revisited: Increasing the Drama with Classical Reception in New 52’s Justice League“